Truck Accident Attorneys Serving Chicago, Oak Park, Rockford, & Other Areas in Illinois

 Because of the burden of proof, punitive damages awards are uncommon.
 However, if the evidence shows that an “evil motive” or “reckless and outrageous indifference” was a factor in the truck accident, our lawyers will aggressively pursue the maximum amount of compensation on your behalf.

-If your loved one died in a truck accident, our attorneys can file a wrongful death claim on your behalf.
+If your loved one died in a truck accident, our trucking accident lawyers can file a wrongful death claim on your behalf.
 You and your family may be entitled to the following damages:

 Whether you are seriously injured or a loved one is hurt or killed in a truck accident, you should not have to settle for less.
 Truck accident lawyers at Coplan + Crane are results-driven advocates for those who have suffered severe losses due to the negligence of truck drivers, trucking companies, and other parties.